 The first best practice in animation is to, well, practice.
-Animating isn’t something that someone can tell you how to do like microwaving popcorn or installing car batteries and you sure aren’t going to find any tutorials online that will instantly make you a pro.
-Back in the early days of Disney animated movies, those people didn’t have online tutorials or YouTube videos that they could rely on in order to create movies like Snow White and the Little Mermaid which found their way into millions of homes throughout the world.
+Animating isn’t something that someone can tell you how to do, like microwaving popcorn or installing car batteries, and you sure aren’t going to find any tutorials online that will instantly make you a pro.
+Back in the early days of Disney animated movies, those people didn’t have online tutorials or YouTube videos that they could rely on to create movies like Snow White and the Little Mermaid, which found their way into millions of homes throughout the world.

 Basics of Animation

 No, those animators had to put in the time and effort to make such art.
-A good way to practice is to start off with something simple.
-For example, when someone wants to make their first animation they will begin with a simple shape like a ball and they will learn to move it across the screen.
-They might make it bounce or roll but the idea is to keep it basic.
+An excellent way to practice is to start with something simple.
+For example, when someone wants to make their first animation, they will begin with a simple shape like a ball, and they will learn to move it across the screen.
+They might make it bounce or roll, but the idea is to keep it basic.

-The basics are very important and are the foundation for what the rest of your future animations will be.
-To step it up a notch one might practice making a character perform simple movements such as jumping or standing up from a seated position which allows the animator to make small adjustments in the character’s body that give the illusion that the character is in motion.
+The basics are essential and are the foundation for what your future animations will be.
+To step it up a notch, one might practice making a character perform simple movements such as jumping or standing up from a seated position, allowing the animator to make minor adjustments in the character’s body that give the illusion that the character is in motion.

-When an animator becomes familiar with making simple movements they might take it to the next level and make a clip of a more intricate series of movements.
+When an animator becomes familiar with making simple movements, they might take it to the next level and make a clip of a more intricate series of movements.
 An animation of a close-up of a hand picking up a small object requires strong attention to detail and multiple objects moving at once.
-In this example, you would likely want to pay attention to the way that each finger moves around the objects and bends them to get a grip.
-You’d probably also want to show how the skin wrinkles around each knuckle if you were doing a more detailed animation.
+In this example, you would likely want to pay attention to how each finger moves around the objects and bends them to get a grip.
+You’d probably also want to show how the skin wrinkles around each knuckle if you do a more detailed animation.

-Best practice in animation makes perfect but only if you practice correctly.
-When learning how to make objects move you want to be able to make them move in a realistic way, even if moderately exaggerated for a comic effect.
+Best practice in animation makes perfect, but only if you practice correctly.
+When learning how to make objects move, you want to make them move realistically, even if moderately exaggerated for a comic effect.
 Seek out real-world references.
-In order to make animation seem lifelike, you ought to study the way a body goes through certain motions.
+To create an animation that seems lifelike, you ought to study how a body goes through certain motions.

 Watch how people walk through the streets and how they look around or lead with their eyes.
-Typically, a person will look in the direction in which they want to move, and then their head points to that direction followed by the neck, the shoulders, and so on until the whole body is oriented to move towards wherever the eyes lead them.
-When animating a face the animator will often make a recording of a voice-over artist’s face as they lay down the audio for a character.
+Typically, a person will look in the direction in which they want to move, and then their head points to that direction, followed by the neck, the shoulders, and so on until the whole body is oriented to move towards wherever the eyes lead them.
+When animating a face, the animator will often record a voice-over artist’s face as they lay down the audio for a character.

 The animator will use this video as a reference guide when trying to express emotions in the animation.
-A good way to make a reference guide for character movements to film yourself and use that to capture expressions for your work.
-When you’ve got a good idea of how you want your character to move it’s best to form key poses first.
+An excellent way to make a reference guide for character movements to film yourself and use that to capture expressions for your work.
+When you’ve got a good idea of how you want your character to move, it’s best to form key poses first.

-Trying to express emotion in animation is important when it comes to timing your character’s movements.
-For example, when trying to give a character a happy or excited appearance you’d want to give it quick and sharp movements.
-Or if your character was depressed, for example, Eeyore from Winnie the Pooh, you’d give him a slow or sluggish motion.
+Trying to express emotion in animation is essential when it comes to timing your character’s movements.
+For example, when trying to give a character a happy or excited appearance, you’d want to give it quick and sharp movements.
+Or if your character were depressed, for example, Eeyore from Winnie the Pooh, you’d give him a slow or sluggish motion.

-When making animations you also want them to appear balanced.
-If you were to make your character stand on his/her right foot while holding a bowling ball in the left hand you’d want to have the character lean to their right side in order to counterbalance the weight of the ball.
-Otherwise, this just looks weird and unnatural.
+When making animations, you also want them to appear balanced.
+If you were to make your character stand on his/her right foot while holding a bowling ball in the left hand, you’d want to have the character lean to their right side to counterbalance the weight of the ball.
+Otherwise, this looks weird and unnatural.
 This is another good opportunity to use real-world references.

-These three stages are the main parts of every major movement and can be very useful when figuring out how to animate a character.
+These three stages are the main parts of every significant movement and can be very useful when figuring out how to animate a character.

-When animating a character who is speaking it might seem like an alien is talking if you were to try to form every letter in the character’s speech.
-If you watch someone talk you will notice that they don’t physically form each letter with their lips.
+When animating a speaking character, it might seem like an alien is talking if you were to try to form every letter in the character’s speech.
+If you watch someone talk, you will notice that they don’t physically form each letter with their lips.
 Instead, you would see a more generalized movement through their face.

-Also, if you watched someone say the word ‘slow’ you would notice that their teeth come together with lips slightly open as they start the ‘s’ sound and follow up with an open mouth that forms the ‘low’ at the end.
-In fact, it’s kind of like reading a word.
-When you read you don’t say every letter rather the letters come together to make a unique sound.
+If you watched someone say the word ‘slow,’ you would notice that their teeth come together with lips slightly open as they start the ‘s’ sound and follow up with an open mouth that forms the ‘low’ at the end.
+It’s kind of like reading a word.
+When you read, you don’t say every letter.
+Instead, the letters come together to make a unique sound.

-When animating a big project, it is easy to get overwhelmed with the amount of work and attention to detail involved.
+When animating a big project, it is easy to get overwhelmed with the amount of work and attention to detail.
 Even in a short clip, you might have several scenes and multiple layers working together to illustrate a story.
-Because there is a lot of work involved and many components to keep track of it is important to stay organized and there are a few ways to do this.
+Because there is a lot of work involved and many components to keep track of, it is important to stay organized, and there are a few ways to do this.

 Just draw an image or two to represent each scene and then focus on each scene one by one as you begin your animation.
-When you are able to focus on each individual scene then you can start working out all the details.
+When you can focus on each scene, you can start working out all the details.

-Also, when you do start to focus on each scene take the time needed to really think them through.
+When you do start to focus on each scene, take the time needed to think them through.
 Right from when will each scene start and end.
 Also, what characters are going to be present, and what backgrounds will be needed?
 It is also a good time to figure out how to use special effects like sound to convey the feeling that you want the viewer to experience.

 Timing can play a big part in conveying feelings of realism.
-It is important that you map out your timing.
-For example, if you have a soccer player kicking a ball you want to calculate how many frames it will take for the kicker’s foot to swing and make contact with the ball and then how many frames the ball will fly through the air.
-Too many frames and the ball will seem like it’s filled with helium, too few frames will give the viewer the impression that the kicker has never kicked a ball before and will likely be kicked from the team.
+It would help if you mapped out your timing.
+For example, if you have a soccer player kicking a ball, you want to calculate how many frames it will take for the kicker’s foot to swing and make contact with the ball and how many frames the ball will fly through the air.
+Too many frames, and the ball will seem like it’s filled with helium.
+Too few frames will give the viewer the impression that the kicker has never kicked a ball before and will likely be kicked from the team.

-Recycling basic animations is also a good way to stay organized and to save time.
-If you say you wanted to make a crowd of people walking around it would be a huge waste of time to animate each individual person in the crowd from scratch.
+Recycling basic animations is also an excellent way to stay organized and to save time.
+If you say you wanted to make a crowd of people walking around.
+It would be a colossal waste of time to animate each person in the crowd from scratch.

-Instead make a bare-bones, minimally detailed character walk and then save the animation in a file that you won’t manipulate.
+Instead, make a bare-bones, minimally detailed character walk and then save the animation in a file that you won’t manipulate.
 Then copy that basic animated character and paste it throughout your scene.
-Once you have multiple copies included in your scene you can go in and add finer detail like clothing, facial features, and hair or even change the gait of individuals in the scene.
+Once you have multiple copies included in your scene, you can add finer detail like clothing, facial features, and hair or even change the gait of individuals in the scene.
 This will save you a boatload of time and should give you a good idea of other ways to recycle animations.

 Keep it Simple

-Possibly one of the biggest ways to enhance your animations is to keep things simple.
-It is far too easy to get flustered when making animations and trying to include as much detail as possible only compounds the problem.
-If you watch a good animation you may notice that the animators are trying to focus the attention on one part of the animation.
-To do that they don’t allow for any extra movements or detail around the fringes of each scene.
+Possibly one of the most significant ways to enhance your animations is to keep things simple.
+It is far too easy to get flustered when making animations, and trying to include as much detail as possible only compounds the problem.
+If you watch a good animation, you may notice that the animators are trying to focus on one part of the animation.
+To do that, they don’t allow for any extra movements or detail around the fringes of each scene.

-Animating can be a fun and very rewarding activity or profession but it is important to understand that it is a skill developed over time, and basic best practices in animation are one area.
-No one has ever been a master animator right off the bat nor is it likely that any of them have ever required guidance.
-All good animators share in a few of the core practices detailed above and all have spent many, many hours practicing their art.
+Animating can be a fun and enriching activity or profession.
+Still, it is essential to understand that it is a skill developed over time, and basic best practices in animation are one area.
+No one has ever been a master animator right off the bat, nor is it likely that any of them have ever required guidance.
+All good animators share in a few of the core practices detailed above, and all have spent many, many hours practicing their art.

 Creativity through Animation

-Creativity through animation grants you the ability to breathe life into artwork, fueling your own creativity in the process.
+Creativity through animation grants you the ability to breathe life into artwork, fueling your creativity in the process.
 This is especially prevalent in young children, as explored in the April 6, 2016, article Harnessing Young People’s Creativity Through Animation, by Stephanie Bryant.
-In it, the piece tackles the informal ‘status quo’ so-to-speak, that only people in cities and those well-off in life are successful in the field of film making, art, etc.
+In it, the piece tackles the informal ‘status quo’ so-to-speak that only people in cities and those well-off in life are successful in filmmaking, art, etc.

 Proving that those not as fortunate as the rest of us in terms of living arrangements can be just as successful when given the appropriate tools.
-“Animation provides lots of opportunities for learning.
+“Animation provides lots of learning opportunities.

 The Role of Animation

 Animation role is widespread and found in entertainment as well as on the web.
 Most of the time, when people think of animation, they associate it with video games.
-Of course, this is the main use of animation.
-However, many other industries use the technology and convenience of animation, and for various uses and benefits.
-There are different industries that use animation frequently.
+Of course, this is the primary use of animation.
+However, many other industries use the technology and convenience of animation and for various uses and benefits.
+Different industries use animation frequently.